Area 12 Composition Contest 2024

 The Composition Contest has returned!
-The winning composition will be performed at the Area 12 2020 Biennial Conference, July 3-5 in Las Vegas, Nevada.
+The winning composition will be performed at the Area 12 Fall 2024 Youth Conference, in Southern California.

-The Handbell Musicians of America Area 12 Composition Contest strives to expand the handbell repertoire with interesting and accessible compositions, while providing a tool for learning and enjoyment at the Area’s biennial conference.
+The Handbell Musicians of America Area 12 Composition Contest strives to expand the handbell repertoire with interesting and accessible compositions, while providing a tool for learning and enjoyment at the Area 12 conference.

 Composition contest applicants are not required to be a member of Handbell Musicians of America (the Guild), nor are they required to reside in Area 12 (California, Guam, Hawaii, and Nevada), but Guild and Area 12 members will be allotted additional points in the adjudication process (see below).

 Should be suitable for massed ringing at approximately 3-7 minutes in length.